New Balance FuelCell Rebel v4 Running Shoe Review

 Differences Between Sizes And Variants

 We tested the New Balance FuelCell Rebel v4 in men's US size 9, as indicated on the label.
-The color we tested is Cyber Jade with White and Black, but the shoe is available in other colorways, including White with Bleached Lime Glo and Hot Mango, White with Linen and Sea Salt, and Black with Graphite and White.
+The color shown here is Cyber Jade with White and Black, but the shoe is available in other colorways, including White with Bleached Lime Glo and Hot Mango, White with Linen and Sea Salt, and Black with Graphite and White.
 Wide versions are offered separately for both men (2E) and women (D).
-The design section applies only to the exact model we tested, but we expect other size and gender variants to perform similarly.

-For more options, check out our recommendations for the best running shoes to find the perfect pair.
+For more options, check out our recommendations for the best running shoes, as well as the best running shoes for men and the best running shoes for women.

 HOKA Mach 6